MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

 Make sure that the value to which `shared_preload_libraries` is set, includes `pg_cron`.
 This extension doesn't support loading the library as the effect of executing [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html).
 Any attempt to run CREATE EXTENSION if the extension was not added to `shared_preload_libraries`, or the server wan't restarted after it was added, results in an error whose text says `pg_cron can only be loaded via shared_preload_libraries`, and whose hint is `Add pg_cron to the shared_preload_libraries configuration variable in postgresql.conf.`.

-To use `pg_cron`, make sure it's [library is added to be loaded upon server start](how-to-allow-extensions.md#load-libraries), it's [allowlisted](how-to-allow-extensions.md#allow-extensions), and it's [installed](how-to-allow-extensions.md#create-extensions) in any database from which you want to interact with its functionality, using the SQL artifacts it creates when you [create the extension]().
+To use `pg_cron`, make sure it's [library is added to be loaded upon server start](how-to-allow-extensions.md#load-libraries), it's [allowlisted](how-to-allow-extensions.md#allow-extensions), and it's [installed](how-to-allow-extensions.md#create-extensions) in any database from which you want to interact with its functionality, using the SQL artifacts it creates.

 #### Examples